joysn/leetcode/README.md

 214_shortest_palindrome.py - Shortest Palindrome by adding characters in front of given string

+336_palindrome_pair.py - find pairs of indices (i, j) in the given list, so that the concatenation of the two words, i.e. words[i] + words[j] is palindrome.

 73_set_matrix_zeroes.py - Given a m x n matrix, if an element is 0, set its entire row and column to 0.
 Do it in-place